trendrr/whirlwind/README.markdown

 </pre>

 ## On Windows

 For instructions on how to install **whirlwind** on windows, visit [this page](https://github.com/trendrr/whirlwind/wiki/Windowsinstall).

-## Now whirlwind is installed

-**Note**: Before you create a whirlwind app, you should make sure you are in the directory where you want your whirlwind app to exist.
-Therefore, make sure to `cd` out of the whirlwind repository (in which you installed whirlwind) on your machine.
-You should preferably create a new whirwind app in your home directory.

 ### create a whirlwind app
 <pre>